Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Your teenager is having surgery.
-You may have concerns about how your teenager will cope with this experience.
-Knowing what to expect can help you and your teenager feel better about surgery.
-Read this sheet to learn more about how you can help prepare your teenager for surgery.
+You may have concerns about how your teen will cope.
+Knowing what to expect can help you and your teen feel better about surgery.

-Teenagers are old enough to understand the details of surgery.
-Talk to your teenager about surgery as soon as it is scheduled.
-Following are ways you can help prepare your teenager for surgery:
+Teens are old enough to understand the details of surgery.
+Talk to your teen about surgery as soon as it is scheduled.
+Following are ways you can help prepare him or her for surgery:

-Respect your teenager’s opinions and right to make choices.
-Allow your teenager to be a part of decisions about his or her surgery.
+Respect your teen’s opinions and right to make choices.
+Allow him or her to be a part of decisions about his or her surgery.

 Talk to your teenager about what will happen in the hospital.
 Help your teenager understand the reason for surgery.
-Refer your teenager to books or Internet resources to learn more about it, if needed.
+Refer him or her to books or Internet resources to learn more about it, if needed.

-Take a tour of the surgery department with your teenager if the hospital has this option.
-Encourage your teenager to talk to hospital staff and ask questions.
+Take a tour of the surgery department with your teen if the hospital has this option.
+Encourage your teen to talk to hospital staff and ask questions.

-Respect your teenager’s privacy.
+Respect your teen’s privacy.
 He or she may want to speak with hospital staff without you present.
-Hospital staff may also need to talk with your teenager privately about health issues that can affect the safety of surgery.
+Hospital staff may also need to talk with your teen privately about health issues that can affect the safety of surgery.